Pown2862/prepdbot/README.md

 # prepdbot
-Prepdbot is a script that automatically cuts articles for (https://prepd.in "Prepd") from given RSS feeds.
+Prepdbot is a script that automatically cuts articles for [Prepd](https://prepd.in) from given RSS feeds.

 ##Configuration
 * UserName: your Prepd username